 Downtown Tokyo has many attractive spots, but it is too large to visit them all in one day.
-On this tour, we will visit the must-see places located on the west side of Downtown Tokyo.
+On this tour, we will visit the must-see places located on the western side of downtown Tokyo.

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!